 These prosecutors are not on their own.
 Instead, they have the resources of an entire state they can leverage against you.
 This includes relying on law enforcement as their investigators.
 Prosecutors also have a host of experts available to them including the workers at the state’s crime lab.

 Given what you can expect to face during your DWI case, it is vital you do not take on this challenge alone.
 An attorney from our firm can help you even the playing field against the state and protect your rights during the course of a case.
 An experienced attorney can assist you in a number of ways.
 Our team will begin investigating the facts of your case immediately in an effort to determine the strongest possible defense strategy.

 Your Legal Team Is Your Advocate in Minnesota

 Your legal team serves as your advocate throughout the process.
 This means they can appear on your behalf on most court dates and deal directly with the prosecutor so that you don’t have to.
 Our team can handle the negotiations in your case and fight for a potential dismissal of all of your charges.
 If a dismissal is not an option, we can craft a defense strategy that will give you the best chance of an acquittal at trial.

 Meet with a Minnesota DWI Defense Attorney Right Away

 The sooner you get started with building your defense, the sooner you will have a good idea of your chances of obtaining a dismissal.
 Even if the court or prosecutor refuses to dismiss your case, a strong defense could convince a jury of your innocence.

-The experienced Minnesota DWI attorneys at Gerald Miller have a long track record of fighting back against DWI charges.
+The experienced Minnesota DWI defense lawyers at Gerald Miller have a long track record of fighting back against DWI charges.
 To get started with your defense, schedule a free consultation as soon as possible on (612) 405-5522.